DaisyIsibor/Tech-Blog/README.md

 ## Description

-Welcome to our Tech-Blog, the perfect platform for tech enthusiasts and developers to share their insights and expertise with the world.
-Our CMS-style blog site offers a seamless experience for publishing articles, blog posts, and opinions on all things tech.
+Tech-Blog is an intuitive CMS-style platform designed for tech enthusiasts and developers to share their insights and expertise.
+It allows users to publish articles, blog posts, and opinions on various tech topics with ease.
+The site features a user-friendly interface, secure login system using bcrypt for password masking, and robust commenting functionality, fostering a vibrant community of tech writers and readers.

-When you first visit the site, you'll find a user-friendly homepage with existing blog posts, navigation links, and an option to log in.
-Navigate to the homepage or dashboard with ease, where you can explore, create, and manage your content effortlessly.

-Signing up is quick and easy, requiring only a username and password.
-Once registered, you'll have access to features like publishing articles, leaving comments, and managing your posts.
-Our intuitive interface ensures a smooth experience from start to finish.

-Security is a top priority, with measures in place to protect your data and privacy.
-Engage with fellow users through comments and discussions, fostering a vibrant community of tech enthusiasts.

-Whether you're a seasoned writer or new to the scene, our Tech-Blog provides the tools you need to share your passion for technology with the world.
-Join us today and start sharing your ideas and insights!

 ## Installation